Qumulo/docs/hardware/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.md

 {% include note.html content="In some cases, after the part replacement procedure, the message `FIX: Run the FVT flash command.` appears.
 Enter `1` as you would for a [fixable issue](/hardware/supermicro-a-plus-wio-1114s-wn10rt/getting-started.html#fixable-issues-during-installation) to reboot the node and then repeat the part replacement procedure." %}

 ## To Replace a Drive
-The ten hot-swap drive carriers are located at the front of your Supermicro 1114S chassis.
+The ten hot-swap drive carriers are located at the front of your {{site.sm1114s}} chassis.
 The boot drive is located in the internal M.2 slot.

 Replacement drives, including the on-site spare drives that you received with your original nodes, are provided without a drive carrier.
 When replacing a faulty drive, you must remove the existing drive from its carrier and then insert the new drive into the carriers.
 The drive carriers are toolless and don't require any screws.